miketheman/heroku-buildpack-datadog/README.md

 A [Heroku Buildpack] to add [Datadog] [DogStatsD] relay to any Dyno.

+## Warning: Version pinned to datadog-agent 1:5.11.2-1

+[datadog-agent 5.12.0 broke compatibility with this buildpack by hard-deprecating `dogstatsd.py start`](https://github.com/DataDog/dd-agent/pull/3004)

+When the incompatibility is resolved [#30](https://github.com/miketheman/heroku-buildpack-datadog/pull/30) can be reverted.

 ## Usage

 This buildpack is typically used in conjunction with other languages, so is